ookk2011/wuseman-EMAGNET/README.md

     chmod +x emagnet-curl.sh
     bash emagnet-curl.sh

-And you will download lastest top 10 uploaded files from pastebin
+And you will download lastest uploaded files from pastebin
 ### GET STARTED

   You can copy and paste below code in your shell